-Together, we will hear about the paths that lead to their involvement in local government and the role their cities have played in addressing national issues.
-From managing the global pandemic within their perspective cities to addressing the rise in Anti-asian hate crimes to private/public partnerships, we will learn how our Bay Area leaders are making an impact!
+We heard about the paths that lead to their involvement in local government and the role their cities have played in addressing national issues.
+From managing the global pandemic within their perspective cities to addressing the rise in Anti-asian hate crimes to private/public partnerships, we learned how our Bay Area leaders are making an impact!

 ABOUT THE SPEAKERS